Immersion Heaters – Whitepaper

 TEMA and ASME Certified

 Users need to know the equipment they are purchasing is of the highest quality.
 Purchasing and subsequently using equipment that isn’t up to standard can lead to distributing defective products or decreased effectiveness.
-The Tubular Exchanger Manufacturers Association’s members have the knowledge and understanding of how excellent equipment is made.
-TEMA members are held to high standards.
-This means that when users purchase equipment from TEMA-certified manufacturers, they know they are buying quality machinery that meets or surpasses their requirements.
+The Tubular Exchanger Manufacturers Association (TEMA) has the knowledge and understanding of how excellent equipment is made, and has developed a standard for design and manufacture of tubular exchangers.
+So, when users purchase equipment from manufacturers who build to the TEMA Standard, they know they are buying quality machinery that meets or surpasses their requirements.

-When an immersion heater has certification from both of these organizations, users know the product was created with the highest standards in mind.
+When an immersion heater is built to the TEMA Standard and ASME Code, users know the product was created with the highest standards in mind.
 Users can trust equipment with these

 Enerquip’s Immersion Heaters